teklumezgebo/Clinical-Database/README.md

 ## Technologies Used

 Active record and Sinatra are used to persist data into this database along with assigning correct blood pressures/blood sugars to patients and the amount of clinicians in each clinic.
-Two one-to-many relationships are established one being patients and blood pressures/blood sugars with full CRUD capibilites and clinics and clinicians.
+Two one-to-many relationships are established one being patients and blood pressures/blood sugars with full CRUD capibilites and the other being clinics and clinicians.
 Multiple fetch requests were created in order to serve the frontend with the correct need.